What Are the Disadvantages of Cedar Siding? 7 Real Problems

 Premium Alternatives We Recommend Instead

-• LP SmartSide — Our top recommendation for homeowners who want real wood texture without cedar's maintenance burden.
+• LP SmartSide — Our top recommendation.
 Engineered wood treated with SmartGuard for rot, termite, and fungal resistance.
 50-year substrate warranty.
-Looks like wood, acts like it was engineered for Minnesota.

-• Metal Panel & Rain Screen Systems — For contemporary or mixed-material designs.
-Increasingly popular in the Twin Cities for accent walls and modern exteriors.
+• Metal Panel and Rain Screen Systems — For contemporary or mixed-material designs.
 Zero maintenance and 40+ year lifespan.

 When Cedar Still Makes Sense

-• Accent applications — cedar shakes on a gable end or porch ceiling, combined with lower-maintenance siding elsewhere
+• Accent applications — cedar shakes on a gable end or porch ceiling

 Frequently Asked Questions